An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Environment illustrations and descriptions

+The work is supported by the National Natural Science Foundation of China (Grant No.: U1836214) and the new Generation of Artificial Intelligence Science and Technology Major Project of Tianjin under grant: 19ZXZNGX00010.

-\textbf{\uppercase\expandafter{\romannumeral2}.
-Environment illustrations and descriptions}
+\section{Environment illustrations and descriptions}

-Pac-Man \citep{van2016deep} is a mixed cooperative-competitive maze game with one pac-man player and two ghost players (Figure \ref{fig-pacman}).
-The goal of the pac-man player is to eat as many pills (denoted as white circles in the grids) as possible and avoid the pursuit of ghost players.
+Pac-Man \cite{van2016deep} is a mixed cooperative-competitive maze game with one pac-man player and several ghost players (Figure \ref{fig-pacman}).
+We consider three pac-man scenarios containing two scenarios (OpenClassic (Figure \ref{fig-pacman} (a)) and MediumClassic (Figure \ref{fig-pacman} (b))) with two ghost players and one pac-man player and the complex scenario (Figure \ref{fig-pacman} (c)) with four ghost players and one pac-man player.
+The pac-man player's goal is to eat as many pills (denoted as white circles in the grids) as possible and avoid the pursuit of ghost players.
 For ghost players, they aim to capture the pac-man player as soon as possible.
-In our settings, we aim to control the two ghost players and the pac-man player as the opponent is controlled by well pre-trained PPO policy.
+In our settings, we aim to control ghost players and the pac-man player is the opponent controlled by a well pre-trained PPO policy.
 The game ends when one ghost catches the pac-man player or the episode exceeds $100$ steps.
-Each player receives $-0.01$ penalty each step and $+5$ reward for catching the pac-man player.
+Each ghost player receives $-0.01$ penalty for each step and $+5$ reward for catching the pac-man player.

-MPE \citep{maddpg} is a simple multiagent particle world with continuous observation and discrete action space.
-We evaluate the performance of MAOPT on two scenarios: predator and prey (Figure \ref{fig-tag}), and cooperative navigation (Figure \ref{fig-spread}).
-The predator and prey contains three agents (green) which are slower and want to catch one adversary (blue)(rewarded $+10$ by each hit).
-The adversary is faster and wants to avoid being hit by the other three agents.
+MPE \cite{maddpg} is a multiagent particle world with continuous observation and discrete action space.
+We choose two scenarios of MPE: predator-prey (Figure \ref{fig-tag}), and cooperative navigation (Figure \ref{fig-spread}).
+The predator-prey contains three (nine) agents (green) which are slower and want to catch one (three) adversaries (blue) (rewarded $+10$ by each hit).
+Adversaries are faster and want to avoid being hit by the other three (nine) agents.
 Obstacles (grey) block the way.
-The cooperative navigation contains four agents (green), and four corresponding landmarks (cross).
+The cooperative navigation contains six (ten) agents (green), and six (ten) corresponding landmarks (cross).
 Agents are penalized with a reward of $-1$ if they collide with other agents.
 Thus, agents have to learn to cover all the landmarks while avoiding collisions.
 At each step, each agent receives a reward of the negative value of the distance between the nearest landmark and itself.
 Both games end when exceeding $100$ steps.